scala-js/scala-js-website/doc/tutorial/getting-started/laminar-scalablytyped.md

 [...]
 {% endhighlight %}

-If it was already running, stop it and `reload` it for changes in `build.sbt` to take effect.
+If sbt was already running, run `reload` for the changes in `build.sbt` to take effect, then start the incremental compiler with `~fastLinkJS`.

 Additionally, start Vite's development server if it wasn't already running: